 See, making Lo Mein on the stovetop is fast, but it’s kind of a pain.
-There are the noodles to cook so you need a pot of water to bring to a boil to cook the noodles (and drain it) and you have to watch them closely to get them just right or you’ll have Lo Mein mush.
+There are the noodles to cook so you need a pot of water to bring to a boil to cook the noodles (and you have to drain it) and you have to watch them closely to get them just right or you’ll have Lo Mein mush.
 And then there’s the stir-frying which is always fast and furious.
 It doesn’t take a long time to make a stovetop Lo Mein, but it IS intense time.
 Wouldn’t it be great if you could dump everything in the IP and push a button?
 And then walk away and do what you need to do while dinner cooks?

 About Fast Fresh Instant Pot Lo Mein:

 So my recipe has a little secret.
 It involves a foil packet.
-But follow along and your Fast Fresh Instant Pot Lo Mein will be a game changer, made all in one pot and better, even than takeout!
+But follow along and your Fast Fresh Instant Pot Lo Mein will be a game changer, made all in one pot and better even than takeout!
 A big plus is that there is only a bit of sesame oil for flavoring, so Fast Fresh Instant Pot Lo Mein is SO much healthier, and of course, you can customize pretty much everything to your exact taste when you make your own Lo Mein.
 Keep the sauce the same though, it’s the bomb.
 The bomb dot com.

 Now if you’ve cooked in the IP, you gotta know that the shorter recipes are sometimes trickier than longer ones.
 There’s little room for error when you’re cooking at three times the speed for just a few minutes.
 So let’s talk about the components of this Fast Fresh Instant Pot Lo Mein and how cooking them translates to the Instant Pot in a way that’s going to make each part of the Lo Mein shine, the noodles, the veggies, and the sauce.